 - Where possible, a decision on whether or not to refer a pupil to CSSW should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
 However this should not delay any referral and any member of staff may make a referral if this is necessary but staff should discuss the matter with a member of the senior management team and take advice from the Children and Families Contact team social worker.
 The designated safeguarding lead should be informed as soon as possible. - Referrals should be in writing using an e-CAF referral completed either by the teacher raising concerns or by the designated safeguarding lead.
 Urgent child protection referrals will be accepted by telephone but must be confirmed in writing via the e-CAF referral within 48 hours. - Where there is any doubt about whether the concerns raised meet the thresholds for a child protection referral, the designated safeguarding lead may discuss the case on a "no names" basis with the Contact team social worker to obtain advice on how to proceed. - Parental consent should be sought prior to the referral being made but a referral can be made if parents refuse consent where there are safeguarding concerns about the child and referral is a proportionate response to these concerns.
 Consent should not be sought if this would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.

-If parents do not consent, but the child is at risk of significant harm, the referral should still be made - If the child already has an allocated CSSW social worker, the referral should be made directly to them.
+- If the child already has an allocated CSSW social worker, the referral should be made directly to them.
 If the child is not already known to CSSW, referrals should be made to the Contact team.
-If the child lives outside Camden, a referral should be made to their home local authority. - All referrals will be acknowledged by the Children and Families Contact team manager within 24 hours and the referrer informed of what action will be taken. - If the school does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with CSSW/Early help services via the designated safeguarding lead.
+If the child lives outside Camden, a referral should be made to their home local authority. - All referrals will be acknowledged by the Children and Families Contact team manager within 24 hours and the referrer informed of what action will be taken. - If the school/college does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with CSSW/Early help services via the designated safeguarding lead.